-Kylie Jenner Stuns In Glittery Midriff Baring Gold Dress For Kourtney’s 40th Bash
+Kylie Jenner Stuns In Glittery Midriff-Baring Gold Dress For Kourtney’s 40th Bash

 “We love you, Kylie,” she said.

 For the record, this isn’t the first time Kylie has turned to a glittery gold look for her fashion choice.
-She wore a tight, short dress covered in stones that showed off her curves to Coachella last week.
+When she showed up last week at Coachella, she wore a tight, short dress covered in stones that showed off her curves.